Temporary, Probationary, Continuous Contracts

 - Their post will not be viable within a reasonable period, and this was set out as an objective ground in writing in the previous contract

-- They are covering for a teacher on an approved scheme of leave of absence and this was set out as an objective ground in writing in the previous contract.
+- They are covering for a teacher on an approved scheme of leave of absence (other than for Career Break or Secondment) and this was set out as an objective ground in writing in the previous contract.

 Individual forms of contract are used in most Protestant schools or lay-owned Catholic schools.

 The issue of contracts is still being negotiated.
 No standard form of contract is yet available for such schools and colleges.